bobtail-dev/bobtail/README.md

   > linking, the creation of new scopes, and transclusion, all of which are
   > Angular-specific concepts.

   Angular eschews change listeners for model diff computation.
-Angular does not construct a lightweight DOM to diff since it is aware of the dependencies, since its bindings are restricted to simple path-like accessors against the current scope (with optional filters).
+This is to be distinguished from React's view diff computation—Angular does not need to construct a lightweight DOM to diff since it is aware of the dependencies, since its bindings are restricted to simple path-like accessors against the current scope (with optional filters).
+This shares similar scalability worries as the but with an arbitrary

 - [Ember] offers its own template language that feels right at home if you are coming from a server-side templates background.
 It has a